data-curation/data-curation.github.io/index.md

 The Forum will comprise the following events:

-* The Data Curation [Training Event](../agenda#data-curation-training-event) (Wednesday, 16-Oct to Thursday, 17-Oct) will consist of a series of interactive skill-building workshops intended to develop data curation skills in individuals who are responsible for and/or interested in data curation activities.
+* **[FULL]** The Data Curation [Training Event](../agenda#data-curation-training-event) (Wednesday, 16-Oct to Thursday, 17-Oct) will consist of a series of interactive skill-building workshops intended to develop data curation skills in individuals who are responsible for and/or interested in data curation activities.
 A nominal registration fee will apply to the training event.

-* The Data Curation [Community-Building Forum](../agenda#-community-building-forum) (Thursday 17-Oct to Friday, 18-Oct) will feature a variety of plenary and discussion sessions intended to build a vision for a national approach to data curation in Canada.
+* **[SPOTS REMAINING]** The Data Curation [Community-Building Forum](../agenda#-community-building-forum) (Thursday 17-Oct to Friday, 18-Oct) will feature a variety of plenary and discussion sessions intended to build a vision for a national approach to data curation in Canada.
 Attendees will be active participants in building a national data curation road map during and following the event.
 There is no registration fee associated with the community-building sessions.

 <br />
 **[Apply now](../register) to attend!**